aliyun/terraform-provider-alicloud/website/docs/r/cs_managed_kubernetes.html.markdown

 * `name` - (Optional) This parameter specifies the name of the component.
 * `config` - (Optional) If this parameter is left empty, no configurations are required.
+* `version` - (Optional) It specifies the version of the component.
 * `disabled` - (Optional) It specifies whether to disable automatic installation.

 It is a new field since 1.75.0.
-You can specific network plugin,log component,ingress component and so on.
+You can specific network plugin, log component,ingress component and so on.

 You can get more information about addons on ACK web console.
 When you create a ACK cluster.
 You can get openapi-spec before creating the cluster on submission page.